Assyrian politics in Iraq: Iraqi parliamentary election, 2005 (December)

+The Chaldean Democratic Forum, a party led by Saeed Shama that also advocated for a separate Chaldean identity, took part in elections for the first time.
 Other Assyrian parties decided to side with non-Assyrian based list.
 The Chaldean Democratic Union Party decided to run under the Kurdish list (730.)
 The Iraqi Christian Democratic Party of Minas al-Yousifi joined the list of the Iraqi National Dialogue Front (667.)
 Bet Nahrain Democratic Party of Romeo Hakkari withdrew.

 In all, three Assyrians were voted into the parliament.
 ADM succeeded in capturing one parliament seat in the Baghdad governorate, which was given to the secretary of its party, Yonadam Kanna.
 Fawzi Hariri (KDP) and Ablahad Afraim Sawa (CDUP) under the Kurdistani list (730) for the Arbil governorate were voted in as well.

 Iraqi Governorate elections 2009

 A local governorate election was held on January 31, 2009, in Iraq.
 There were no elections in the heavily-Assyrian populated north governorate of Dohuk and Arbil (including Slemani and Kirkuk.)
 440 seats in 14 (of the 18) Iraqi governorates were up for grabs.

 In the last local governorate elections, only one seat (in Nineveh) was won by Assyrians (ADM.)
 Unlike the 2005 local elections, minority groups had reserved seats ahead of the election.
 Three seats were reserved for Assyrians; one each in the governorates of Nineveh, Baghdad and Basra.

 In the election, there were three main Assyrian blocks fighting for votes.
 The Assyrian Democratic Movement being one, under the list titled National Rafidain List (504).
 The other being a Kurdistan Democratic Party-backed block titled the Ishtar Patriotic List (513).

 The Ishtar Patriotic List included the following: